ZECODER2022/Battle-Bot/README.md

 **Commands:**
 - /points - Shows amount of points the user that triggered the command has
 - /shop - Open the menu to buy boxes to unclock cubes!
+- /ping - Test the ping/connection of the bot
 - More in Development...

 **How it works:**